zsteinkamp/photodirs/README.md

 Photodirs was made with the following design goals:

-* A basic browsing interface
+* A fast, lightweight album/photo browsing web UI
 * Flexible URL-based resizing and cropping options for photos
 * Ergonomic photo URLs (i.e. no UUIDs anywhere)
 * Publicly accessible (no authentication requried)
 * Your directory structure is your album structure
 * Your originals are mounted read-only in the container so there is no possibility of anything happening to them.
 * Directories can be nested arbitrarily deep
-* New files or directories are immediately available, and popular resizing is triggered by file create, making for a lightning fast experience.
+* New files or directories are immediately available, and common resizing is triggered by file create making for a lightning fast experience.
 * If files or directories are deleted from the originals, the cached resized files are cleaned up.
 * Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image,